padilha/nyc-motor-vehicle-collisions/README.md

 ### Key findings

 * The borough information is null for 32% of the records in each year, on average.
+One way to circumvent this limitation could be to use the [NYC Borough Boundaries data](https://data.cityofnewyork.us/City-Government/Borough-Boundaries/tqmj-j8zm) for checking where each accident happened based on the reported latitude and longitude pairs and using [Geopandas](https://geopandas.org/en/stable/index.html) to determine the respective borough.

 * Considering only records that contain the borough information, brooklyn and queens account for more than 50% of the accidents.